 Autoscale Deployments

-Autoscale can scale to 0, 1, or many instances as required.
-You're only charged when you have traffic, and you can scale up horizontally to handle high load when needed.
+Autoscale can scale to as many instances as required.
+You're charged in proportion to traffic, and you can scale up horizontally to handle high load when needed.

 It is our recommended choice for websites, web applications, APIs, or microservices.